telefonicaid/fiware-orion/doc/manuals/devel/httpHeaders.md

 ## 8. User-Agent

-User-Agent HTTP header is used in both requests and responses.
+User-Agent HTTP header is used in notifications and forwarded requests.
 It describes which version of Orion we are using along with its transfer library.
 It gives the string that identifies the user agent.

-    User-Agent: orion/2.2.0-next libcurl/7.29.0     (in notification upon subscription on Accumulator-server)
+    User-Agent: orion/2.2.0-next libcurl/7.29.0     (in notifications and forwarded requests)
-    User-Agent: curl/7.29.0                         (Response upon subscription on Orion)

 [Top](#top)